jrandj/redhat/README.md

 1. Install roles and use them in playbooks

+	* The default location for roles is in `/etc/ansible/roles` which is configurable as `roles_path` in ansible.cfg.
+Ansible also looks for roles in collections, in the `roles` directory relative to the playbook file, and in the directory where the playbook file is located.

+	* To install a role run:
+        ```shell
+        ansible-galaxy install author.role
+        ```

 1. Install Content Collections and use them in playbooks

+	* To install a collection run:
+        ```shell
+        ansible-galaxy collection install authorname.collectionname
+        ```

+	* Collections can be used in playbooks by using:
+        ```shell
+        tasks:
+		 import_role:
+		    name: awx.awx
+        ```

+	* Or by using:
+        ```shell
+        collections:
+		 name: awx.awx
+		tasks:
+        ```

+	* The Fully Qualified Collection Name (FQCN) is used when referring to modules provided by an Ansible Collection.

 1. Obtain a set of related roles, supplementary modules, and other content from content collections, and use them in a playbook.

+    * To install Ansible using dnf:
+        ```shell
+        ansible galaxy collection install ansible-posix
+        ```

+	* Note that the collection is installed into `~/ansible~`.
+This can be overwritten with `-p /path/to/collection`, but you must update `ansible.cfg` accordingly.
+The documentation of the installed collection can be referred, but the `ansible-doc` command only searches the system directories for documentation.

+	* Create and run a playbook enforce-selinux.yml:
+        ```yaml
+		 ---
+		- name: set SELinux to enforcing
+		  hosts: localhost
+		  become: yes
+		  tasks:
+		  - name: set SElinux to enforcing
+		    ansible.posix.selinux:
+		      policy: targeted
+		      state: enforcing
+        ```

 ### Install and configure an Ansible control node